MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/creating-AAD-app-for-insights.md

 # Tutorial: Create an Azure Active Directory (AAD) Application to use with Insights

-This tutorial covers a prerequisite for connecting Insights with following tools:
+This tutorial covers one of the prerequisites for connecting the following tools with Insights:
 * Azure Data Factory (ADF)
 * Grafana
 * Python